Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Airport West has 57 active public transport stops, serving a mix of light rail and bus services.
-These stops are covered by 13 individual routes, offering a total of 7,769 weekly passenger trips.
-The area's transport accessibility is rated good, with residents located an average of 201 meters from the nearest stop.
+Airport West has 57 active public transport stops, consisting of a mix of light rail and bus services.
+These stops are served by 13 different routes that collectively facilitate 8,212 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living within 201 meters of the nearest stop.

 Frequently Asked Questions - Transport